coastalcph/histnorm/README.md

 unfortunately do not indicate a license, but the rights holders have indicated that the resource is "free" for research purposes.
 Please see the READMEs included in each dataset subdirectory for more details.

+## Contact

+For questions or problems, feel free to file a GitHub issue, or contact me
+directly:

++ Marcel Bollmann <marcel@bollmann.me>